ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3172-sip/datasheet.md

 | 64          | PA12         | I/O      | GPIO                                                               |
 | 65-73       | GND          |          | Ground                                                             |

 #### RF Characteristics

-The RAK3172-SiP supports the frequency of operation from 863 to 930&nbsp;Mhz.
+The RAK3172-SiP supports the frequency of operation from 863 to 930 Mhz.

 ##### Operating Frequencies